You may be able to access super if you’re experiencing financial difficulty under certain circumstances.

 You will need to provide supporting documentation with your application and identify yourself to the ATO when you apply.
 The ATO will assess your application as soon as possible after they have received all the required information from you.
 Once your application has been assessed, the ATO will write to you with their decision and their reasons for that decision.

-If the ATO approves the early release of your super, you must then apply to First State Super for payment (see Step 3).
+If the ATO approves the early release of your super, you must then apply to Aware Super for payment (see Step 3).

-If the ATO approves the early release of your benefit, please send the following documents to First State Super:
+If the ATO approves the early release of your benefit, please send the following documents to Aware Super:

 - ATO letter of approval of the early release of your benefit (original or certified copy);